the-spatializer/cozybookmarker/README.md

 7. click the button in the middle again, enter your password that you entered earlier, click `ok`
 8. the application can be used, please start entering your account into the application with cozy

+## Troubleshooting

+If you experience an error when running the laragon.exe file, there may be a problem with the Visual C++ Redistributable on your PC, please go to the `/CozyBookmarker/tmp/ `folder, install the `vc_redist.x64.2013`, `vc_redist.x64.2017` or `vc_redist.x64.2019` file, one of those files will fix your error, try one by one.
+If it's still an error then you can search for it on [Google][11], this is related to [Laragon][9] and your PC compatibility issues, not problems that arise in CozyBookmarker.

 [1]: https://www.w3schools.com/html/ "HTML"
 [2]: https://www.w3schools.com/css/ "CSS"
 [3]: https://getbootstrap.com/docs/4.6/getting-started/introduction/ "Bootstrap"